Back to all posts

 1. Encourage openness to productive conflict.
 Conflicts shouldn’t be seen as obstacles or annoyance triggers – they can be constructive and provide opportunities to learn.

 3. Quantify the impact of the problem.
-When a problem in translated into numbers, it becomes clearer how much harm it causes and what needs to be done to reduce the negative impact.
+When a problem is translated into numbers, it becomes clearer how much harm it causes and what needs to be done to reduce the negative impact.
 For example, if a team member misses a 60-minute meeting, it takes other employees around 30 minutes to recap for him and listen to his feedback.
 In a month, it’s two hours of wasted time.

 Review team performance

-Do it on a regular basis, every few weeks or months, to either suggest ways to improve or offer positive feedback.
+Review team performance regularly every few weeks or months, to either suggest ways to improve or offer positive feedback.

 Implementing self-managed teams can be a great practice if you apply the right principles.
 Don’t be radical – see if your organization is ready for such changes.
 Try to make the transition as painless as possible, approaching it with judgment.
 This way, you will create conditions for your team to achieve great business results and expand employees' experience at the same time.